 (k) Compliance with Law.
 The Transferor is in compliance with all Law (including applicable Environmental Law), regulations, and orders of any Governmental Authority applicable to it or its property.

 (l) ERISA.
-The execution and delivery of this and Auction Agreement by the Transferor is exempt from, or does not involve any transaction that is subject to, the prohibitions of Section 406 of ERISA and does not involve any transaction in connection with which a penalty could be imposed under Section 502(i) of ERISA or a tax could be imposed pursuant to Section 4975 of the Code.
+The execution and delivery of this Sale Transfer and Auction Agreement by the Transferor is exempt from, or does not involve any transaction that is subject to, the prohibitions of Section 406 of ERISA and does not involve any transaction in connection with which a penalty could be imposed under Section 502(i) of ERISA or a tax could be imposed pursuant to Section 4975 of the Code.

 Section 5.02 Representations and Warranties of the Sponsor .
 The Sponsor, on its own behalf and on behalf of Asset LLC, hereby represents and warrants to the Trust for the benefit of the Lenders and the Series Certificate Holder that the following statements are true and correct as of the Closing Date: